 A storied past, a bright future

-“The Peale House and Belfield Estate have tremendous historical significance in the city of Philadelphia,” says current President of La Salle’s Alumni Association, Jerry Lezynksi, ’82.
+“The Alumni House and Belfield Estate have tremendous historical significance in the city of Philadelphia,” said former President of La Salle’s Alumni Association, Jerry Lezynksi, ’82.
 “That significance was strengthened when La Salle University took it over many years ago.”

 A Look Back

 As most historical stories around Philadelphia go, the origins of Alumni House begin with William Penn.
 Sold off in a grant by Pennsylvania’s founding father, the property saw many owners over the centuries.
 Though he only lived at Belfield for ten years, Charles Willson Peale was by far the most famous of prominent Philadelphians to own the property.

 Peale was best known as an artist, scientist, and inventor.
 But, according to “Charles Willson Peale’s ‘Belfield’: A History of a National Historic Landmark 1684-1984” by Jim Butler, ’67, his love of gardening, farming, and nature is what drew him to the estate that in 1810 was called “Nieve’s Place.”
 Looking for a serene place to retire with his wife and five children, Peale called their new home “Persevere” before changing it to “Belfield” after friends suggested the name was too solemn.

 Although Peale found the most success with his paintings, his farm and gardens were truly a work of art in their own right.
 In fact, many of his final paintings depicted the lands he loved so dearly.